xnor-gate/shibboleth_bot/README.md

 A list of 14 or so random words including both secret words is publicly displayed.
 Scanning through it can help you look for words that the other team might be cluing.
 If you find one that seems to match, you might then give clues pretending that's your word to test this theory and try to infiltrate their team.

+You can assume that any message someone writes during a round is a clue, unless it's marked as "not a clue" ("nac").

 ### Veto phase

 If you play with a veto phase, when a player guesses their team, the round does not end yet and nothing is revealed.
 Instead, there is a 45-second veto period where anyone may guess the opposing team's word.
 If someone does, this word guess takes precedence and immediately determines who wins the round, and the earlier team guess is ignored.
 Otherwise, if this period ends without anyone guessing a word, the original team guess goes through and decides the winner.